Fraunhofer-AISEC/libbbs/README.md

 Provides a library `libbbs` implementing the `BLS12-381-SHA-256` and `BLS12-381-SHAKE-256` cipher suite.

-The API is documented in `include/bbs.h`.
+The API is documented in `include/bbs.h` and the manual.
+See bbs(7).

 ## Build / Install from source